 But every story can have a happy ending.
 In 1993, twenty years after the first bit of the proposed road had opened, another twelve miles of grade-separated dual carriageway were built, linking the Tring Bypass to the M25.
 It is, admittedly, just the A41 and not a motorway, and the junctions are far too small, with tight corners and inadequate merges, but it does at least exist, and it's precisely on the route of the former motorway proposal.
 The A41(M) in disguise, if you like.

 Since then, a further bit of road was added to the far end, bypassing Aston Clinton, and completing the dual carriageway connection from Aylesbury to Greater London.
 It might be long and it might be fast, but the A41's glory days are behind it.
 In 2003 the Highways Agency handed over control of this section to Buckinghamshire and Hertfordshire County Councils, so the motorway-like road here isn't even a trunk road any more, reflecting its regional and local importance and the fact that, as a through route, it effectively stops at Aylesbury.
 But at least it eventually got finished.

 You're not looking at the whole A41

-This page only deals with the parts of the A41 that are classed as motorway or that have motorway characteristics.
-Any other sections of this road won't be featured here and will not count towards the mileage shown below.
+This page is about the parts of the A41 that are designated a motorway or that have motorway characteristics.
+Other sections of this road will not be featured here and will not count towards the length of the road as shown below.